 Can AI recommendation algorithms provoke new interests instead of recycling familiar preferences?

-Recommendation algorithms driven by artificial intelligence provide convenience, but they also capture us in our established preferences and consequently inhibit the discovery of new interests.
-So, Netflix constantly proposes similar films, LinkedIn job opportunities replicate past roles, social media platforms connect us with others like ourselves, Tinder repeatedly surfaces the same person, but with a different name.
+Recommendation algorithms analyze our past behaviors to reproduce them as future possibilities.
+So, Netflix constantly proposes similar films, LinkedIn job opportunities replicate past roles, social media platforms connect us with others like ourselves, Tinder repeatedly surfaces the same person but with a different name.
 We are trapped inside of who we are.
+The accurate replication of established preferences provides efficiency and convenience, but also inhibits the discovery of new interests.

-Re-engineer AI recommendations to provoke curiosity and new interests instead of echoing those already established.
+Re-engineer AI recommendations to provoke curiosity and new interests instead of only echoing those already established.

-On one side, recommendations must disrupt the flow of similarity, the logic of filtering for nearness or resemblance to past choices.
-They must be discontinuous with established interests.
+On one side, disruptive recommendations must break the flow of similarity, the logic of filtering for nearness or resemblance to past choices.
+There must be discontinuity with established interests.

 On the other side, recommendations must be engaging, they must appeal to users despite being atypical and leading toward unexplored possibilities.